-Phase 2: will include an annual application process for units of local government.
+Phase 2 will include an annual application process for eligible subrecipients.
 Please note priority will be given to entitlement communities to ensure capacity.
-A notice regarding funding availability, an application workshop date, and application due date will be available to the public on or before January 15, 2025.
-An application workshop will be available to discuss RHP overview, eligible activities, and required documentation for application submission.
-WVDED will accept applications up to 60 days after the application workshop.
+A notice regarding funding availability, an application workshop date, and application due date will be available to the public on or before January 15, 2026.
+A mandatory application workshop will be available to discuss RHP overview, eligible activities, and required documentation for application submission.
+Dates & times for the workshop will be available on the WVCAD website.
+WVCAD will accept applications up to 60 days after the application workshop.
 Attendance for applicants is required either virtually or in-person.
-An application template will be available on the WV CAD website.
+An application template will be available on the WVCAD website.
 The State of West Virginia may be open to funding the eligible activities listed below.